Alan Lester*

 Perhaps the campaigners’ slyest manoeuvre is obfuscation about the fate of the captives supposedly ‘liberated’ by the West Africa Squadron.
 They repeatedly state that once taken aboard Royal Navy ships these enslaved people were, in Clarkson’s words, ‘landed and freed’.
 They were not.
 They were ‘disposed’ of in accordance with British imperial requirements.

-While many of the Royal Navy’s officers and crew showed genuine compassion and goodwill towards the 160,000 people taken on board the West Africa Squadron’s ships, these people were only technically released from slavery.
+While many of the Royal Navy’s officers and crew showed genuine compassion and goodwill towards the captives taken on board, these people were only technically released from slavery.
 They continued to be treated as disposable units of Black labour.
 The historian Richard Anderson has written an excellent summary of the large and ever-growing body of literature outlining their varied fates, from which much of the following description is drawn.[4]

 From 1808, when the West Africa squadron was established, until 1834, when slavery was abolished, captives found aboard the ships intercepted by the squadron remained the property of the Crown.
 A clause in the 1807 Act abolishing the slave trade and establishing the squadron required that they be enlisted, apprenticed, or ‘disposed of.’
 Enlistment meant the forcible recruitment of at least 8,000 people into the West India Regiments, Royal African Corps, and Royal Navy.
-Those not enlisted, including the women and the forty per cent of ‘liberated’ Africans who were children, were ‘disposed’ of as ‘apprentices’, bound to unpaid work for colonists and colonial governments ‘for any Term not exceeding Fourteen Years’.
+Those not enlisted, including the women and the children, who amounted to forty per cent of ‘liberated’ Africans, were ‘disposed’ of as ‘apprentices’, bound to unpaid work for colonists and colonial governments ‘for any Term not exceeding Fourteen Years’.
 Since they would be unlikely to choose such service unless forced, the Act allowed third parties to agree to indentures on their behalf.

 https://liberatedafricans.org/about/essays.php

-The West Africa Squadron’s sailors were often touched by the conditions in which they found captives aboard seized ships.
-But its is likely that some would have served on slave ships before entering the Royal Navy’s service and during the Napoleonic War they received a share of the ‘prize’ value of any slave-trading vessel they captured, just as they did for the capture of enemy ships.
-The value of the ‘cargo’ of captive people contributed to this prize.
+The West Africa Squadron’s sailors were often deeply affected by the conditions in which they found captives aboard seized ships.
+But its is likely that some would have served on slave ships before entering the Royal Navy’s service and they received a share of the ‘prize’ value of any slave-trading vessel they captured, just as they did for the capture of enemy ships.
+The value of the ‘cargo’ of captive people contributed to this prize, with ‘headmoney’ earned for each captive.
+One of the squadron’s sailors, John M’Kie, wrote in his memoirs that the ‘capture of a full slaver had a very exhilarating effect … the chief talk being how much prize money it would bring’, although the rewards were often disappointing once condemned ships’ value – around £1 million between 1807 and 1846 – had been parcelled out unevenly among the crew.
 The intercepted slave ships were taken by a ‘prize crew’ not to the nearest African coastline as one would assume from the campaigners’ propaganda, but to the nearest ‘disposal’ court.
 They often endured a voyage of months and mortality rates that differed little from those of the ‘middle passage’ from which they were saved.

 https://www.slavevoyages.org/past/database#maps

-It is inconceivable that the memorial campaigners as unaware of all this.
-Their casual assertions that the squadron ‘rescued’ and ‘freed’ captives without any further information about their ensuing fate suggests a knowing and dishonest elision.
-To have recounted that fate would have been to undermine the ‘virtue signalling’ upon which the memorial campaign relies.
+It is inconceivable that the memorial campaigners are unaware of all this.
+Their casual assertion that the Squadron ‘freed’ captives without any further information about their ensuing fate suggests a knowing and dishonest elision.
+To have recounted that fate would have been to undermine the White ‘virtue signalling’ upon which the memorial campaign relies.

-Given that ‘liberated’ Africans were absorbed into racially hierarchical colonial societies as unpaid, menial workers, anyone with the slightest sensitivity might appreciate why Landsec’s employees felt that the proposed memorial design (see below), lacks sensitivity and authenticity.
+Given the fate of ‘liberated’ Africans, anyone with the slightest sensitivity might appreciate why Landsec’s employees felt that the proposed memorial design (see below), lacks sensitivity and authenticity.
 It could not manifest the White Saviour complex more explicitly if it tried.

 The Proposed Memorial